Decomposition of degenerate Gromov-Witten invariants: Introduction

 \subsection{Statement of results}

-One of the main goals of logarithmic Gromov--Witten theory is to develop new formulas relating the Gromov--Witten invariants of a smooth variety $X_\eta$ to invariants of a degenerate variety $X_0$.
+One of the main goals of logarithmic Gromov--Witten theory is to relate the Gromov--Witten invariants of a smooth projective variety to invariants of a degenerate variety $X_0$.

-Consider a logarithmically smooth and projective morphism $X \to B,$ where $B$ is a logarithmically smooth curve having a single point $b_0\in B$ where the logarithmic structure is nontrivial.
-In the language of \cite{KKMS,AK}, this is the same as saying that the underlying schemes $\uX$ and $\uB$ are provided with a toroidal structure such that $\uX\to \uB$ is a toroidal morphism, and $\underline{\{b_0\}}\subset \uB$ is the toroidal divisor.
-One defines as in \cite{GS}, see also \cite{Chen, AC}, an algebraic stack $\scrM(X/B,\beta)$ parametrizing {\em stable logarithmic maps $f: C \to X$ with discrete data $\beta = (g,A,u_{p_1},\ldots,u_{p_k})$} from logarithmically smooth curves to $X$.
-Here \begin{itemize} \item $g$ is the genus of $C$, \item $A$ is the homology class $\uf_*[\uC]$, which we assume is supported on fibres of $\uX \to \uB$ and \item $u_{p_1},\ldots,u_{p_k}$ are the {\em logarithmic types} or {\em contact orders} of the marked points with the logarithmic strata of $X$. \end{itemize}
+Consider a logarithmically smooth and projective morphism $X \arr B$, with $B$ a logarithmically smooth curve having a single closed point $b_0\in B$ where the logarithmic structure is nontrivial.
+In the language of \cite{KKMS,AK}, this is the same as saying that the underlying schemes $\uX$ and $\uB$ are provided with a toroidal structure such that $\uX\arr \uB$ is a toroidal morphism, and $\underline{\{b_0\}}\subset \uB$ is the toroidal divisor.
+One defines as in \cite{GS}, see also \cite{Chen, AC}, an algebraic stack $\scrM(X/B,\beta)$ parameterizing {\em stable logarithmic maps $f: C \arr X$ with discrete data $\beta = (g,A,u_{p_1},\ldots,u_{p_k})$} from logarithmically smooth curves to $X$.
+Here \begin{itemize} \item $g$ is the genus of $C$, \item $A$ is the homology class $\uf_*[\uC]$, which we assume is supported on fibres of $\uX \arr \uB$, and \item $u_{p_1},\ldots,u_{p_k}$ are the {\em contact orders} of the marked points with the logarithmic strata of $X$. \end{itemize}

-Writing $\ul\beta = (g,k,A)$ for the non-logarithmic discrete data, there is a natural morphism $\scrM(X/B,\beta) \to \scrM(\uX/\uB,{\ul\beta})$ ``forgetting the logarithmic structures", which is proper and representable \cite[Theorem 1.1.1]{ACMW14}.
-The map $\scrM(X/B,\beta) \to \scrM(\uX/\uB,{\ul\beta})$ is in fact finite, see \cite[Corollary 1.2]{Wise-finite}.
-There is also a natural morphism $\scrM(X/B,\beta) \to B$, and we denote its fibre over $b\in B$ by $\scrM_\beta(X_b/b)$.
+Writing $\ul\beta = (g,k,A)$ for the non-logarithmic discrete data, there is a natural morphism $\scrM(X/B,\beta) \arr \scrM(\uX/\uB,{\ul\beta})$ ``forgetting the logarithmic structures", which is proper and representable \cite[Thm.~1.1.1]{ACMW14}.
+The map $\scrM(X/B,\beta) \arr \scrM(\uX/\uB,{\ul\beta})$ is in fact finite, see \cite[Cor.~1.2]{Wise-finite}.
+There is also a natural morphism $\scrM(X/B,\beta) \arr B$, and we denote its fibre over $b\in B$ by $\scrM(X_b/b,\beta)$.